keeeto/super_tomo_py/README.md

 ## Intro

-This repository contains code for using to neural networks to reconstruct and enhance X-ray tomographs.
+This repository contains code for using neural networks to reconstruct and enhance X-ray tomographic data.
 The networks in this repo are built and tested for tasks in materials science.

 ## Contents